-Our solutions are commercially deployed in more than 75 countries by more than 450 customers, including regional service providers as well as some of the largest Tier 1 broadband service providers, serving millions of subscribers.
-According to S&P Global Intelligence, our market share by channels shipped in the CCAP and CMTS market grew from 6% in 2012 to 21% in 2014 to 27% in 2016.
-Our wireless solutions have been purchased by several customers, including Tier 1 mobile operators such as Sprint and China Mobile, and we are in negotiations with several broadband service providers for the purchase of our wireless solutions.
-In addition, our wireless solutions are currently in over 30 trials with over 25 prospective customers.
+Our solutions are commercially deployed in more than 70 countries by more than 475 customers, including regional service providers as well as some of the largest Tier 1 broadband service providers, serving millions of subscribers.
+According to S&P Global Intelligence, our market share by channels shipped in the CCAP and CMTS market has been: 27% in 2016; 22% in 2017; and 27% in the nine months ended September 30, 2018.
+Our wireless solutions have been purchased by several customers, including Tier 1 mobile operators such as Telefonica, Sprint and China Mobile.
+In addition, our wireless solutions are currently in over 27 trials with 24 prospective customers.